About

 Topics of debate over the years have been diverse, ranging from The architecture of 1851 is preferable to that of 1951 to No building should last more than one lifetime and The influence of Le Corbusier was a disaster.
 In more recent times debated topics have included Architecture in Britain today has lost its social purpose and Globalism and Architecture.

-Speakers at dinners have ranged from Mies van der Rohe to the Prince of Wales, Lord Rogers of Riverside to Leon Krier, and Denys Lasdun to Philip Johnson.
-Architect-led tours have included Turn End (Peter Aldington), The Leadenhall Building (RSH+P), Bloomberg European HQ (Foster + Partners), and Cambridge’s evolving masterplan, with projects such as Accordia, Great Kneighton and the university's Centre for Mathematical Sciences.
-International study tours have included Moscow, Portugal and Eritrea.
+Speakers at dinners have ranged from Mies van der Rohe to King Charles III, Lord Rogers of Riverside to Leon Krier, and Denys Lasdun to Philip Johnson.
+Architect led tours have included Turn End (Peter Aldington), Bloomberg’s European HQ (Foster and Partners) Sadlers Wells East with O’Donnel Tuomey.
+International study tours have included Moscow, Lisbon, Barcelona and Eritrea.

 The Architecture Club is passionate about architecture and the allied arts; as a club we are curious about all its forms and believe that good architecture can only enhance our lives.
 We enjoy the exploration and discovery!